gotchoices/MyCHIPs/client/README.md

 # MyCHIPs Mobile

 ## Directory Structure
-This folder contains multiple attempts/implementations of a MyCHIPs mobile application:
+This folder contains/supports multiple implementations of a MyCHIPs mobile application:

 - . (client):
-  Support routines common to any implementation.
+  Support files common to any implementation.

 - flutter:
   The original BYU Capstone dart/flutter-based app.